-A solar system in Queensland costs between $3,000 and $13,000, depending on the system size.
-Small solar systems (less than 3kW) generally cost around $4,000 or less, while 4kW systems and larger will set you back upward $5,000.
+It costs between $3,900 and $9,400 to purchase and install a new solar PV system in Queensland.
+Small solar systems (less than 3kW) generally cost $3,000 or less, while 4kW systems or larger will set you back upwards of $4,000.

-While that might sound expensive, solar is considerably cheaper in Queensland than the most other states and territories.
-The below table from Solar Choice shows the average price for popular solar systems in Queensland compared to the state average.
+While that might sound expensive, solar is considerably cheaper in Queensland than in most other states and territories.
+The below table courtesy of Solar Choice shows the average price for popular solar system sizes in Queensland, compared to the national average.
 As you can see, a solar system in Queensland is often several hundreds of dollars cheaper than across the border.

 How many households have solar in Queensland?

-While solar uptake in Queensland has slowed since the Solar Bonus Scheme closed in 2012, many households are still getting on board – particularly in the South-East of the state, with several Brisbane suburbs already having a solar penetration of over 50%.
+While solar uptake in Queensland has slowed down since the Solar Bonus Scheme closed in 2012, many households are still getting on board – particularly in the South-East of the state, with several Brisbane suburbs already having a solar penetration of more than 50%.

 There are two primary solar incentives available: Feed-in tariffs and Small-scale Technology Certificates (STCs).
-These schemes help reduce the cost of solar and make it easier to make a return on your investment.
+These schemes help reduce the cost of solar and make it easier to get a return on your investment.

 The price per certificate shifts with supply and demand, though it usually sits around the $40 mark.
 The number of STCs you will receive will depend on the systems size, as well as your location.
 The country is split into STC zones 1 through 4, with zone 1 having the highest STC reward.
 As the image shows, solar power customers north of the Sunshine Coast receive the most STCs.
 Inland Queenslanders will earn the second most and South-East Queenslanders, the least.